-The route of this extension branches off Midland Metro line one East of the current depot at Wednesbury Great Western Street and is 11km in length.
+The route of this extension branches off the West Midlands Metro line east of the current depot at Wednesbury Great Western Street and is 11km in length.
 The route will serve Brierley Hill via Dudley with around 7km of the route using a disused railway corridor.

 There are 17 Metro stops on this route (including five provisional ones) and park and ride provision is included.

 The headline benefits of this route are…

 - Attracting investment and regeneration to Brierley Hill and Dudley town centre

 - An important driver for this route is the creation of a link from this part of the Black Country to HS2 and everywhere in-between supporting economic growth by linking jobs and people